The Shocking Truth Behind Soaring HVAC Prices

 HVAC Supply Chain Issues

-If one of those steps gets interrupted, it can cause a delay all the way down the chain.
+If one of those steps gets interrupted, it can cause delays all the way down the chain.
 For you, the homeowner, this will usually result in longer wait times for parts, and higher prices for those parts.

 Here’s what has been causing disruptions in supply chains: